huntdatacenter/docs/docs/govern-science/tingweek/README.md

 ![Ting schedule days](./images/tingweek-schedule-days.png)

 Individual Tings are scheduled over the week on the same time slots.
-The current scheule is as follows: Lab ting is held on Tuesdays 2-4 pm CET, Data space ting on Wednesdays 9-11 am CET, Data controller ting on Wednesdays 1-3 pm CET and Lagtun on Thursdays 9-11 am CET.
+The current scheule is as follows: Labting is held on Tuesdays 2-4 pm CET, Data space ting on Wednesdays 9-11 am CET, Data controller ting on Wednesdays 1-3 pm CET and Lagtun on Thursdays 9-11 am CET.

 #### Tingweek schedule with times and scope